Tri3st/kabisa/README.md

 The assignment was to create a web service.
 To generate random quotes from famouse people.

+I want to collect Quotes and allow users to login and remember the quotes they liked.

+So I need a database to collect quotes, authors, likes and also users

+I need and API to view the quotes and an endpoint to show a random quote.

 ## Result

 I was not able to get the whole thing running on a webserver.
 So I made a docker container for the database.